Kline, Balthazar

 Kline remains in Maitland until his death in 1893, a victim of the 1893 flood.
 Reported as a “sad death from drowning”, the Mercury conveyed some biographical information, viz. that Balthazar Kline was a native of Germany, aged 63 years, coming to the colony nearly forty years ago.
 During the greater portion of that time he was living in West Maitland, his occupation being a dealer.
 [2]

-Another new gallery was announced in October 1864, at a different High Street location opposite Rourke & Son, Saddlers.
+Balthazar Kline announced his new gallery in High Street, opposite the Bank of Australasia, in October 1863.
+[3] Another new gallery was announced in October 1864, at a different High Street location opposite Rourke & Son, Saddlers.
 Kline was “now prepared to take likenesses in the best style.”
-[5]
+[4]

-The advertising columns of the Maitland Mercury again display the photographers’ competition for patronage, with Moss, Curtis and Kline appearing sequentially.
-[9]
+The advertising columns of the Maitland Mercury display the photographers’ competition for patronage, with Moss, Curtis and Kline appearing sequentially.
+[6]

 Kline’s studio name “River View Portrait Gallery” first appears in the Maitland Mercury in October 1874 [10] and remains until at least 1877.
 [7]